Rebstorm/jacks.se/posts/why-we-need-better-ways-of-working.md

 # Why We Need Better Ways of Working, Not Just Faster Ones

 The software industry loves speed.
-Fast iterations, fast deployments, fast feedback loops.
+Fast iterations & fast feedback loops.
 And don’t get me wrong—speed matters.
 But somewhere along the way, “faster” became the goal instead of a side effect of working well.
 This post is a reflection (and a bit of a rant) on why chasing speed without structure burns teams out, buries quality, and ultimately slows us down.